AnggaR96s/Reforestation/README.md

-## If two vegans are having an argument, is it still considered beef?
+## Waking up this morning was an eye-opening experience.